 - Principal Investigator:

+Summary: Since 2006, the American Medical Informatics Association (AMIA) has convened annual health policy invitational meetings to address emerging issues and innovations in health, information technology (IT), and clinical technologies.
+As an objective convener, AMIA’s meetings present the issues from diverse perspectives, discuss challenges and solutions, and make public policy and research-oriented recommendations.
 The 2012 AMIA Health Policy Invitational Meeting, “Health Data Use, Stewardship and Governance: Ongoing Gaps and Challenges,” sought to further understanding of data use, re-use, stewardship, and governance to meet challenges posed by new and emerging sources of health data.

 The ethical, political, and technical complexities of health data use and re-use require a closer examination of policies.
 The accelerated adoption of electronic health records (EHRs) due to the Medicare and Medicaid Meaningful Use EHR Incentive Program coupled with new and emerging health information technologies has increased the availability of health care data.
 Secondary uses of data including research, quality improvement, performance measurement, and public health monitoring have the potential to improve patient care.
 Use of these data, however, must be accompanied by caution for patient privacy and data security.
 Additionally, data users must be aware of data quality issues when using patient data beyond its original purpose of patient care.
 With the growing importance of patient-centered health care and patient empowerment through electronic access to medical records, it is critical that consumers understand how health data are being used and have confidence that their identity is protected.

 - Articulate a framework for the re-use and governance of health data, recognizing that different stakeholders have different data needs and priorities.
 (Ongoing)